b3dgs/lionengine/README.md

 The only change to perform is the gameplay part, as the '__mouse__' and '__keyboard__' concepts are different on Android.
 Everything else is fully compatible and does not require any changes.

+Since the version 7, it includes an abstract editor that should allow to write easily a dedicated levels editor for your game.
+It can also be used as default editor without any add-on, just run and import a project from your game compiled sources !

 ## General Features

 * #### __lionengine-core__